RinMinase/anidb-be/README.md

     docker compose exec php sh
     ```

-4. Inside the docker image, copy the env file, install the necessary dependencies and generate the API Key
+4. Inside the docker image, copy the env file, install the necessary dependencies and generate the necessary key for laravel

     ```bash
     cp .env.example .env